What Does an Anesthetist Do?

-Overall, an anesthesiologist, also known as an anesthetist, is responsible for administering one of three different types of anesthesia to patients undergoing specific procedures that require numbing.
+Overall, anesthetists, also known as anesthesiologists, are responsible for administering one of three different types of anesthesia to patients undergoing specific procedures that require numbing.
 It is critical to note that an anesthesiologist doesn’t merely assess the safety of anesthesia before, during, and after surgery, but also assesses the combined risk of anesthesia and the planned operation.

 Types of anesthesia